Airbnb teams up with Eden Park to offer glamping on game night

 The custom-designed domes are located in a sheltered pocket in the stadium's north-eastern corner.

-You get a TV, a comfy bed and a bathroom - but no kitchen.
+You get a TV, a comfy bed, heating and a bathroom - but no kitchen.

 It wasn't immediately clear if you could bring your own food and grog, or if security or other Eden Park staff would be there all night - least you be tempted to monkey around on the middle of the pitch.
 The Herald is seeking those details.